hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250921849v1-following-the-trace-a-structured-path-to-empathetic-response-generat.md

 ---
 layout: default
-title: Following the TRACE: A Structured Path to Empathetic Response Generation with Multi-Agent Models
+title: "Following the TRACE: A Structured Path to Empathetic Response Generation with Multi-Agent Models"
 ---

 # Following the TRACE: A Structured Path to Empathetic Response Generation with Multi-Agent Models